LEGALLY REVIEWED BY:

 Orange County Employment Lawyer

-At Callahan & Blaine, our Orange County employment lawyers meet two sets of employer needs — advice for meeting legal and regulatory responsibilities while avoiding liability, and resolving workplace complaints and litigation on favorable terms.
+At Callahan & Blaine, our Orange County employment lawyers specialize in California employment law, meeting two sets of employer needs — advice for meeting legal and regulatory responsibilities while avoiding liability, and resolving workplace complaints and litigation on favorable terms.
 Whether you need advice about personnel policies or help with an employee’s lawsuit, our Orange County employment lawyers can help.
+It is crucial to select a law firm with experience in employment law to ensure effective handling of your case.
 Contact our office in Santa Ana for more information about our firm’s approach to employment law issues.

 The Orange County business litigation attorneys at Callahan & Blaine provide comprehensive labor and employment law counsel to clients of all sizes, from Fortune 500 corporations to mid-market companies and entrepreneurial start-ups.
 At the same time, we represent individual employees with claims for wrongful termination, discrimination, sexual harassment, and other violations of workplace rights.
 We have also represented employees in class action litigation, including the recovery of $38 million for newspaper carriers in Orange County.
 The $38 million settlement, which was achieved after two months of trial, is the largest employment case in Orange County history.